-- Move the master time slider to the time where you want to change the Transparency value, e.g., 00:12. - Set the Transparency port of Ortho Slice to Binary, then click on the stopwatch icon of Transparency port.
+- 1. Move the master time slider to the time where you want to change the Transparency value, for example: 00:12. - 2.
+Set the Transparency port of the Ortho Slice module to Alpha, then click the stopwatch icon of the Transparency port.
 This will insert a new keyframe to the timeline.
-The Transparency port is in the Display Options port of Ortho Slice. - Move the master time slider to 00:00, and set the Ortho Slice Transparency to "None" (See Figure 9.12).
+The Transparency port is in the Display Options port of Ortho Slice.

+3. Move the master time slider to 00:00, then set the Ortho Slice Transparency to None (See Figure 9.13).